tymyrddin/purple/source/docs/distribution-networks/observable-semantics/configuration-and-versions/firmware-and-software-versions.md

 the report itself is the thing in doubt; there the version number decides nothing, and only the signature or hash read back from the device, or behaviour that betrays a version the device denies running, tells the two apart.

-Firmware changes seldom and only through a documented update, so the baseline is quiet and a version off it is a rare event, its common innocent cause a record not yet caught up rather than routine churn.
+A version almost never moves except through a logged update, so a device reporting one the record does not is the rare event here, and its usual innocent cause is a log that has not caught up rather than churn.

 *Last updated: 13 July 2026*